ics-software-engineering/cci-playground/README-rust.md

 % cd rust
 % # to run the binary use
 % cargo run
+% # to perform linting use
+% cargo check
 % # to run the tests use
 % cargo test
 ```